 - Iraq and Afghanistan Service Grants: If your parent or guardian was a member of the military and died during their service in Iraq or Afghanistan, you could receive up to $5,983.34 for the 2021-22 year (this amount changes annually).
 You can only receive this grant if you’re ineligible for Pell Grants.

 - State-issued grants: Beyond grants from the federal government, you might also be eligible for grants from your state.

 Eligibility for federal and state grants is determined when you fill out the FAFSA.

-Like grants, scholarships are a form of gift aid that do not have to be repaid.
-Scholarships are offered by a huge range of organizations, including schools, employers, individuals, private companies, nonprofits, communities, religious groups, and professional and social organizations.
+Like grants, scholarships are a form of gift aid that don’t have to be repaid.
+Scholarships are offered by a huge range of organizations, including schools, employers, individuals, private companies, nonprofits, communities, religious groups and professional and social organizations.

 Scholarships can range from small amounts to large awards that cover the cost of your tuition.
 Unlike grants, many organizations usually award scholarships based on merit, such as good grades or athletic excellence, rather than financial need.

 While you can receive scholarships from your school, receiving awards from other organizations takes more work.
 In most cases, you need to apply for the award by submitting your information directly to the sponsoring organization.